- Role of Multiple Session Chairs for a Research Conference

 Promote inquiries: By fostering a friendly and open atmosphere for conversation, you can encourage the audience to ask questions.

-Sort questions according to importance Put questions in order of importance and timeliness.
+Sort questions according to importance: Put questions in order of importance and timeliness.
 For instance, questions about the current presentation should be answered first, then questions that are more general about the session’s topic.

 Provide clear and succinct responses: Respond to inquiries in a clear and succinct manner, and urge the speaker to offer more details if necessary.

-Encourage audience involvement by allowing for follow-up inquiries and by inviting the audience to participate in the conversation.
+Audience Participation: Encourage audience involvement by allowing for follow-up inquiries and by inviting the audience to participate in the conversation.

 In order for the session to be interactive and engaging and for the audience to be able to understand the research and the topic more deeply, it is important to manage audience questions well.
-Additionally, it contributes to the conference’s overall organisation and the seamless operation of the session.
+Additionally, it contributes to the conference’s overall organization and the seamless operation of the session.

 Resolving Conflicts between Presenter and Audience as a Session Chair